linkarzu/dotfiles-latest/neovim/nvim-lazyvim/README.md

   - Prettier is the one that automatically formats my markdown files
     - It removes blank lines
     - Removes blank spaces at the end of a line
     - But also messes up my chirpy tips because it adds additional texts
+- I like following markdown guidellines, so I don't like my lines to be longer than 80 characters, I like to enable wrapping for them

 ## Fix Mason warnings